Pizza in Naples Italy

 Pizza in Naples: What to Order, Where to Go, and What to Ignore

-Neapolitan pizza is a protected designation under EU law.
+Neapolitan pizza is protected under EU law as Specialita Tradizionale Garantita.
 The Associazione Verace Pizza Napoletana (AVPN) certifies pizzerias and defines the rules: San Marzano tomatoes, fior di latte or buffalo mozzarella, 00 flour dough, wood-fired oven at 485 degrees Celsius, cooked in 60-90 seconds.
-The resulting base is soft and slightly charred, with a raised cornicione (crust) that has some chew to it.
-The centre is wet.
-This is not a design flaw.
+The resulting base is soft and slightly charred at the cornicione (crust), with a wet centre.
+That wet centre is not undercooked – it is precisely cooked, and insisting on drier pizza in Naples is roughly equivalent to complaining that French bread lacks preservatives.

 Where to Eat Pizza

 Pizzeria Starita in the Materdei neighbourhood (Via Materdei 27) is less famous and slightly more relaxed.
-They fry as well as bake; the pizza fritta (fried pizza calzone) with ricotta and pork ciccioli is worth having if you want to try the style that predates wood-fired ovens.
+They fry as well as bake; the pizza fritta (fried pizza calzone filled with ricotta and pork ciccioli) is worth ordering once for the history – this was the street food of Naples before wood-fired ovens became the standard, and Sophia Loren sold it from a cart in a 1954 film shot here.
 Around €5-9.

-Sorbillo on Via dei Tribunali is the celebrated option, run by Gino Sorbillo, and the queues are longer than Da Michele’s.
-The pizza is very good.
-The fame attracts more tourists than the others.
-If you’re visiting on a weekday in shoulder season, it’s manageable; in August on a Saturday, plan 45 minutes to get in.
+Sorbillo on Via dei Tribunali has the longest queues because Gino Sorbillo is famous and the pizza is genuinely excellent.
+If you’re visiting on a weekday in shoulder season, plan 20-30 minutes; in August on a Saturday, plan 45-60.

 The Via dei Tribunali Corridor

-The long straight street of Via dei Tribunali runs through the old city centre (Spaccanapoli).
+Via dei Tribunali runs straight through the centro storico.
 Within this stretch are more pizzerias per hundred metres than anywhere else in Italy.
-Walk it slowly at lunchtime, note who has local workers eating rather than tourists photographing, and make your choice accordingly.
-Prices are €4-8 for a pizza throughout.
+Walk slowly at lunchtime, observe who has local workers eating rather than tourists photographing, and choose accordingly.
+Prices throughout are €4-8 for a pizza.

-The National Archaeological Museum (Piazza Museo, entry €20, closed Tuesdays) holds the best collection of Roman artefacts from Pompeii and Herculaneum, including mosaics, frescoes, and bronze sculpture.
-The Secret Cabinet (containing erotic art from Pompeii) requires requesting access from staff; it’s included in admission.
-Allow 3 hours.
+The National Archaeological Museum (entry €20, closed Tuesdays) holds the best Roman artefacts from Pompeii and Herculaneum – the frescoes, mosaics, and bronze sculpture that couldn’t remain in situ after eruption.
+The Secret Cabinet of erotic art from Pompeii requires requesting access from staff; it’s included in admission and worth the slight formality.

 The pizza at the airport is not worth eating.
-Wait until you reach the city.
+Wait until you reach Via dei Tribunali.